Tani-2005/pixel-quest-planner/README.md

 ## 📸 Screenshots

-> **Note to Self/Recruiters:** The screenshots showcasing the retro UI and gamified features are coming soon!
+> *The screenshots showcasing the retro UI and gamified features*

 <div align="center">
   <!-- Placeholders for frame pics to be added later -->